 The power to accept responsibility

 The moment you scream loudly: “I accept my responsibility for all the things that happen to me, since I am the creator of all of them“, you send a powerful message to yourself.
 You’re a creator.
 And you’re aware of that.
 You don’t know how important this last thing is.
-Being aware that you have created your entire reality, but still do not know how to change it, put yourself in the center of it and feel with full power to modify things that you do not like.
+Being aware that you have created your entire reality, although you may still do not know how to change it, puts yourself in the center of it and will make you feel with full power to modify things that you do not like.

 Accepting responsibility is something as simple as observing something that has not come out as expected, you do not like, or directly annoys you and say: this is not what I expected, but I accept the responsibility of having created it.

 And now.
 Don’t you feel better?
 Doesn’t it change your perspective of the situation now that you feel in control of it?
 Try about 20 times a day to accept mentally the responsibility of everything you have around you and begin to grow in you the sense of power and security that comes with the knowledge that you are solely responsible for your reality.

 And then, later on, and if you want, you’ll learn to change it.